 What Is Value-Based Investing?

 That demand has led some investment advisors and financial professionals to do more legwork as they dig into corporations’ activities, products and personnel.
 Then the advisors can recommend companies or investment products that match their investors’ preferences and beliefs.
-Some investors have zero tolerance about certain activities or products, but they may be more flexible about others.
+Some investors have zero tolerance for certain activities or products, but they may be more flexible about others.

 Some of the common areas of concern for investors include: